 It’s not enough to promise change, you have to be able to demonstrate that you’re actually delivering on the promises you’ve made.
 And the only way to do that is by efficiently gathering and managing the data your activities generate.

 That then is where the construction industry is today.
-And although it took a while for the penny to drop, the E&C sector is finally turning to technology to transform the way that it operates.
+And although it took a while for the penny to drop, the engineering and construction E&C sector is finally turning to technology to transform the way that it operates.

 Indeed, a company’s ability to meet the challenges discussed above can be measured by how enthusiastically it embraces digital transformation.

 The easiest and most effective win of all comes from employing the right software to organize your internal structures.
-And there are three areas that Cora handles especially well, which are each of particular importance for E&C companies.
+And there are three areas that Cora handles especially well, which are each of particular importance for engineering and construction (E&C) companies.

 1. Progress reporting